yeahjack/yeahjack.github.io/_pages/about.md

 <div class="intro-box">
   <p>
     Hi!
-This is Yijie Xu, currently a first-year Ph.D. student in Artificial Intelligence at
+This is <strong>Yijie Xu</strong>, currently a first-year Ph.D. student in Artificial Intelligence at
     <a href="https://hkust-gz.edu.cn/">The Hong Kong University of Science and Technology, Guangzhou</a>, proudly supervised by
     <a href="https://scholar.google.com/citations?user=cVDF1tkAAAAJ"><strong>Prof. Hui Xiong</strong></a>
     (Fellow of AAAI, CAAI, AAAS and IEEE).
 Besides, he also works closely with